msandovalroa/GottaCatchemAll/README.md

 # GottaCatchemAll
-I will travel across the app
+You will travel across the app  <br />
-Searching far and wide
+Searching far and wide  <br />
-Each bug you find to understand
+Each bug you find to understand  <br />
-The error that's inside.
+The error that's inside.  <br />

 ## We're sending you on a small bug hunt!
 The TICKETS.md file contains some bugs our QA has already found.
 They're still looking, so don't be surprised if you find some they haven't documented.